 Price profiles are used to determine the price at which you want to sell your photos.
-To locate 'Price profiles', go to the 'Settings' tab and then look under 'Sale'.
+To locate 'Price profiles', go to the 'Settings' tab and then look under the 'Sale' category.

 Step 1: Adding and editing price profiles

 On this page, you will see an overview of all price profiles.
-If you want to edit a profile, click on the ‘action’ button and select edit on the price profile you would like to change.
+If you want to edit a profile, click on the ‘Actions’ button and select 'Edit' on the price profile you would like to change.

-To create a new price profile, select the blue ‘create price profile’ button and in the screen that pops up, enter the name of the profile, e.g. “Test Job”.
+To create a new price profile, select the blue ‘Create price profile’ button and in the screen that pops up, enter the name of the profile, e.g. “Test Job”.
 (If creating multiple price profiles, it is recommended to use a specific name for each one to make it obvious when selecting them in the job later, such as "Nursery", "School", "Holiday Sale", etc.)

-Products can be added into one of the three categories: all photos, individual photos, and group photos.
+Products can be added into one of the three categories: Packages, Downloads, and Individual Products.

 Service Fee: GotPhoto‘s fee for the sale.